Giving Good Instructions

 Constraints:- Don't change the existing task data structure- Keep the existing click-to-edit functionality working

-You don’t need to write prompts from scratch every time.
+You do not need to write prompts from scratch every time.
 Keep a file of prompts that worked well and adapt them for new situations.
-Over time, you’ll build a library of proven patterns.
+Over time, you will build a library of proven patterns.

 Iteration: the real skill

-Even with perfect prompts, you’ll iterate.
-Here’s how to iterate well:
+Even with perfect prompts, you will iterate.
+Here is how to iterate well:

 Bad: “This doesn’t look right.”
 Good: “The cards are too close together — add 16px gap.
 And the text color is too dark to read on the background.”